thoughtram/blog/_posts/2016-02-01-zones-in-angular-2.md

     title: Zones in Angular 2

 date: 2016-02-01
-update_date: 2016-08-11
+update_date: 2016-08-23

-summary: "In our last article we've talked about what Zones are and how they change the way we deal with asynchronous code.
-In this article we're going to discuss what role they play in the Angular 2 platform, with the Angular 2 specific NgZone."
+summary: "In this article we're going to discuss what role Zones play in the Angular 2 platform, with the Angular 2 specific NgZone."

 categories:
   - angular